Plahn Nyarn District: History of The Plain Tribe

-When Tarjuo died, the Plahn Tribe people felt discouraged; and after a deep contemplation, decided to leave the Tarjuo Mountain.
+When Tarjuo died, the Plain tribe people felt discouraged; and after a deep contemplation, decided to leave the Tarjuo Mountain.
 Because of their strong conviction in superstition, the tribal people found the mountain unsuitable to live, and felt that upon their failure to leave, they would suffer an untimely death.

-Under the leadership of one of Tarjuo’s sons, Plahn, after whom the tribe is named, the group left the Tarjuo Mountain in search of another place for settlement.
-For months they traveled so many miles and finally reach a certain creek, called “Slae-Nee” meaning Magic Creek.
+Under the leadership of one of Tarjuo's sons, Plain, after whom the tribe is named, the group left the Tarjuo Mountain in search of another place for settlement.
+For months they travelled many miles and finally reached a certain creek, called “Slae-Nee” meaning Magic Creek.
 This was their final destination and settlement.
-Tribal legend says that when they reached this area, a vision of a bright future was formed; previous conflicts and disturbances were decreased.
+Tribal legend has it that when they reached this area, a vision of a bright future was formed; previous conflicts and disturbances were decreased.
 They believed that this creek also greatly and surprisingly aided their tribe during a war between them and the Krahn people.

-The main cause of the tribe’s decision to settle around the Slae-Nee Creek was for protection.
-Since the organization and establishment of the Plahn Tribe, the people of said tribe have been worshipping the Slae – Nee Creek as one of their tribal gods.
+The main cause of the tribe's decision to settle around the Slae-Nee Creek was for protection.
+Since the organization and establishment of the Plain tribe, its people have been worshipping the Slae – Nee Creek as one of their tribal gods.

-From the earliest memories of the tribe, the following people are said to have been some of the most outstanding leaders of the tribe; included are those who have contributed and accomplished much to its development:
+The following chiefs are said to have been some of the most outstanding and influential leaders of the tribe: